The Best Restaurants in South Melbourne

 WoodsYard

-Classic wine bar vibes abound at South Melbourne's WoodsYard, a neighbourhood pizza and small plates joint nestled by Albert Park Lake.
-Pizza wise, the well-crafted sourdough bases are naturally fermented and then laden with local produce, (like guanciale, chilli, honey and buffalo mozzarella), before being fired in a wood oven.
-The tightly-executed small plates range from oysters and kingfish sashimi, to anchovy toast with salsa verde and goats cheese and snack-tastic gnocco fritto.
-The list of natural, biodynamic and organic pours changes almost daily, and there's a range of wild-fermented craft beers from the likes of Hop Nation on tap and by the tin.
-They also make a mean dirty martini.
+Classic wine bar vibes abound at South Melbourne’s WoodsYard, a neighbourhood pizza and small plates joint nestled by Albert Park Lake.
+The well-crafted sourdough pizza bases are naturally fermented and then laden with local produce before being fired in a wood oven.
+The tightly-executed small plates range from oysters and kingfish sashimi, to anchovy toast with salsa verde and goats cheese, and snack-tastic gnocco fritto.

 74 Eastern Road, South Melbourne